 Answer: It depends on the Chapter’s size.
 If the Chapter has fewer than thirty (30) members, then a minimum of three (3) “NO” votes can permit the Chapter to deny membership.
 If there are more than thirty members, then a minimum of 10% of the membership (tallied from the beginning of the quarter) voting “NO” is required to permit the Chapter to deny membership.

 Answer: Quarterly dues are paid at the first meeting of each quarter (Jan, Apr, July and Oct.)

 Answer: The Chapter’s Membership Chair and your sponsor (if a chapter member) will call you the day you are voted into the Chapter.
 A letter from the President will follow to welcome you to the Chapter.

-Answer: The La Jolla Chapter will pay for your first visit to our Chapter.
-The guest is responsible for paying for the second visit.
+Answer: The guest is responsible for paying for the first visit.
+The La Jolla Chapter will pay for your second visit to our Chapter.

 Answer: A Qualified Guest is a person whose occupation is not represented in the Chapter, and if permitted to join, would not be in conflict with any of the Chapter’s members.
 Guests are invited for two (2) meetings, and they must decide about joining a the second meeting.

 Answer: Your fellow LeTip members are your business’ best references, as you are theirs.
 Member’s LOYALTY to each other explains why the best of LeTip chapters are so overwhelmingly successful and continue to grow every year.
 Support you SALES FORCE and they will support you!

 Answer: To maintain your membership – four (4) tips per month are required.
 The real question is: How much business do you really want?
 You will be rewarded according to your ability to help others.
 Really!
 The more you tip, the more tips you will receive.
 It’s not a one-way street.
 You can only expect others to support you to the extent you support them!